ESMValGroup/ESMValCore/doc/develop/fixing_data.rst

 Normally, the applicable standard for variables is CMIP6.

-For more details, refer to existing uses of this feature as examples.
+For more details, refer to existing uses of this feature as examples, as e.g. :ref:`for IPSL-CM6<ipslcm_extra_facets_example>`.